 A guitar is not just a guitar.
-That’s to say, there are plenty of different types of guitars out there, and each different type has a different signature sound to it, and there are a number of things to take into consideration when buying a guitar.
+How so?
+There are plenty of different types of guitars out there, and each different type of guitar has its own unique sound signature.
+As such there are a number of things to take into consideration when buying a guitar.
 For example, you might want to think about whether you want a solid body or hollow body electric guitar.

 Here are the main differences between the solid body, semi hollow body, and hollow body electric guitars.

 Solid body guitars are generally known to offer a slightly longer sustain than hollow body guitars, and they’re known to be able to be amplified a lot louder without running into feedback issues.
 Not only that, but because of the fact that they don’t rely on resonating chambers, like hollow body guitars, solid body guitars rely largely on amplification.
 They’re also known to be a little more responsive to effects.